kanzitelli/rnn-starter/README.md

 npx pod-install
 ```

 3. Rename the app using [react-native-rename](https://github.com/junedomingo/react-native-rename) if needed.
-If you do so, don't forget to run `cd ios/ && pod install && cd ../` when the process is finished.
+If you do so, don't forget to run `npx pod-install` when the process is finished.
 Also keep in mind that bundle identifier must be valid for both platforms or change it manually.

 4. Run it!
 ```bash